artturipa/myblog/irm_basics/blog.md

     * Risks

 Compliance users [sn_compliance.user] can:
-* Send ou tpolicy acknowledgement campaings
+* Send out policy acknowledgement campaings
 * Schedule and follow-up with attestations
 * Respond to indicator task
 * Create, manage and review issues
 * Request evidence for controls, policies and issues

 NOTE that Control owner is a role in operational model, but there is no role in the system besides Compliance user [sn_compliance.user].
 Control owners are the ones that manage their controls, it is an attribute of a control record.

+Compliance roles also contain Attestation Creator [sn_compliance.attestation_creator].
+Similar as Risk application also has Risk Assessment Creator [sn_risk.asmt_creator]

 ### Regulatory Change Management
 **RCM Admin** [sn_grc_reg_change.admin] can: